Luxury Outdoor Remodel Budget Tiers: $100k / $250k / $500k+ (San Diego 2026)

 • Phase 0 — Pre‑Con: Measure, utility locate, 3D, scope map, HOA/ARC; verify jurisdiction & overlays (Coastal/ESL/Historic/FHSZ), complete stormwater checklist DS‑560 when required; map ROW scope; permits (ROW/EMRA, electrical/gas as needed).

-• Phase 1 — Demo & Underground: Remove hardscape/softscape; trench gas/electrical/low‑voltage; sleeve crossings.
+• Phase 1 — Demo & Underground: Remove hardscape/softscape; trench gas/electrical/low‑voltage; sleeve crossings for future phases.

 • Phase 3 — Hardscape: Pavers/porcelain; steps/landings; edge restraints; jointing.